 The local schools and school systems will support the GIFT Fellows in their efforts to transfer the GIFT experiences into their classrooms.
-GIFT staff will inform the Fellows’ principals and system coordinators of the nature of the Fellows’ Action Plans.

 What are the eligibility requirements for the GIFT Program?

-K-12 science, math and technology teachers are eligible.
+K-12 science, math, engineering and technology teachers are eligible.
 High school (grades 9-12) teachers must hold a professional teaching certificate in secondary school mathematics or science.
 Teachers of grades 6-8 must either have secondary certificates in mathematics or science, professional certification for middle grades with a concentration in mathematics or science, or be teaching in grades 5-8, with most classes being taught in the area of mathematics, science or computing and educational technologies.

 - Previous year GIFT Fellows may apply for second year GIFT Fellowships but are not given priority over other applicants.